esarks/SkylerThomas2/00_introduction-secular.md

 There's an ancient invitation that speaks to this:

-> *"Are you tired?
-Worn out?
-Burned out on religion?
-Come to me.
-Get away with me and you'll recover your life.
-I'll show you how to take a real rest.
-Walk with me and work with me—watch how I do it.
-Learn the unforced rhythms of grace."*
+> *"Come to me, all of you who are weary and carry heavy burdens, and I will give you rest.
+Take my yoke upon you.
+Let me teach you, because I am humble and gentle at heart, and you will find rest for your souls.
+For my yoke is easy to bear, and the burden I give you is light."*
 >
-> — From an ancient spiritual text (The Message translation)
+> — Matthew 11:28-30 (NLT)

 Unforced rhythms—that's what this final movement is about.

 Picture someone who's learned to swim—or better yet, learned to float.
 Still in the water, but no longer fighting it.
 No longer exhausting yourself trying to stay afloat through sheer effort.
 Learning to rest in the water that holds you.

-One spiritual teacher described it this way:
+One spiritual teacher captured the essence of what the world needs most:

-> "Grace is not opposed to effort; it is opposed to earning.
-Earning is an attitude.
-Effort is an action.
-You cannot earn transformation by trying harder.
-But you can position yourself where transformation happens—in the stream of grace."
+> "The greatest issue facing the world today, with all its heartbreaking needs, is whether those who, by profession or culture, are identified as 'people of Christ' will become disciples—students, apprentices, practitioners—of Jesus Christ, steadily learning from him how to live the life of the Kingdom of the Heavens into every corner of human existence."
 >
 > — Dallas Willard, *The Great Omission*

-The unforced rhythms don't mean passivity.

-They mean learning to cooperate with life rather than trying to manufacture it through performance.
+The unforced rhythms are about becoming apprentices—not of a religious system, but of a way of life.
+Learning to live sustainably, authentically, in the flow of grace rather than the grind of performance.

 ---